sindresorhus/Settings/readme.md

 }
 ```

-As usual, call `NSWindowController#close()` to close the preferences window.
+As with any `NSWindowController`, call `NSWindowController#close()` to close the preferences window.

 ## FAQ

 ### How can I localize the window title?

-The `PreferencesWindowController` adheres to the [Apple HIG](https://developer.apple.com/design/human-interface-guidelines/macos/app-architecture/preferences/) and uses this set of rules to determine the window title:
+The `PreferencesWindowController` adheres to the [macOS Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/macos/app-architecture/preferences/) and uses this set of rules to determine the window title:

 - **Multiple preference panes:** Uses the currently selected `preferencePaneTitle` as the window title.
 Localize your `preferencePaneTitle`s to get localized window titles.
 - **Single preference pane:** Sets the window title to `APPNAME Preferences`.
 The app name is obtained from your app's bundle.
 You can localize its `Info.plist` to customize the title.
 The `Preferences` part is taken from the "Preferences…" menu item, see #12.
 The order of lookup for the app name from your bundle: